 The term Hypospadiasis epitomizes a congenital abnormality secondary to an arrest in the normal formation of the urethra, ventral aspect of the penis and the foreskin.
-There is abnormal opening of penile urethra on ventral surface of penis due to failure of fusion of the urethral folds.
+There is an abnormal opening of the penile urethra on the ventral surface of the penis due to the failure of fusion of the urethral folds.

 Hypospadiasis is present in 1 in every 125 male children.

 The etiopathogenesis is influenced by multiple factors.
-Prominent among those are environmental factors implicated during pregnancy like predominantly vegetarian diet in the mother and exposure to female sex hormones such as estrogen and progesterone.
+Prominent among those are environmental factors implicated during pregnancy, like a predominantly vegetarian diet in the mother and exposure to female sex hormones such as estrogen and progesterone.

-Equivocal evidence attests to presence of certain risk factors summarized as below:
+Equivocal evidence attests to the presence of certain risk factors summarized as below:

 Paternal risk factors:

 - Abnormal sperm morphological characteristics